dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/07_exercise_seven/index.md

 ### Step 4 - Trigger the pipeline

-In Jenkins, trigger the pipeline Exercise 7
+In Jenkins, trigger the pipeline **Exercise 7 - Linking configuration**

 ### Step 5 - View results in Dynatrace